tobymao/sqlglot/sqlglot/dataframe/README.md

 # PySpark DataFrame SQL Generator

-This is a drop-in replacement for the PysPark DataFrame API that will generate SQL instead of executing DataFrame operations directly.
+This is a drop-in replacement for the PySpark DataFrame API that will generate SQL instead of executing DataFrame operations directly.
 This, when combined with the transpiling support in SQLGlot, allows one to write PySpark DataFrame code and execute it on other engines like [DuckDB](https://duckdb.org/), [Presto](https://prestodb.io/), [Spark](https://spark.apache.org/), [Snowflake](https://www.snowflake.com/en/), and [BigQuery](https://cloud.google.com/bigquery/).

 Currently many of the common operations are covered and more functionality will be added over time.
 Please [open an issue](https://github.com/tobymao/sqlglot/issues) or [PR](https://github.com/tobymao/sqlglot/pulls) with your feedback or contribution to help influence what should be prioritized next and make sure your use case is properly supported.